auth0/auth0-product-education-labs/README.md

 ## Apps

-### Web App - Unsecured
+### Regular Web App

-The Unsecured Web App is a simple express application that is intended to be used as a starting point for hands on labs.
+The Regular Web App is a simple express application that is intended to be used as a starting point for hands on labs.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fauth0%2Fauth0-product-education-labs%2Ftree%2Fmaster%2Fapps%2Fweb-app-unsecured&env=ISSUER_BASE_URL,CLIENT_ID,VERCEL_URL,VERCEL_GITHUB_REPO,VERCEL_GITHUB_ORG&project-name=web-app-unsecured&repository-name=web-app-unsecured)